Agnes Gund: Studio in a School

-Agnes Gund was founder and chair emerita of Studio in a School.
-Founded in 1977 in response to New York City budget cuts to arts education following a financial crisis, Studio in a School has provided visual art instruction led by professional artists to over one million students in over 800 schools and community-based organizations throughout the five boroughs of New York City.
+In 1977, in response to public-school arts education budget cuts in New York City, Gund founded Studio in a School, a nonprofit that places professional artists as art teachers in public schools and community organizations.
+Studio in a School has provided visual art instruction led by professional artists to over one million students in over 800 schools and community-based organizations throughout the five boroughs of New York City.
 Every year, more than 100 professional artists spend some 45,000 hours with over 32,000 pre-K through high school students, often in schools that would otherwise lack visual arts instruction.
 About 90 percent of all children who participate in Studio programs come from low-income families.
 By 2018, the Studio Institute had provided expanded programming in five cities: Boston, Philadelphia, Providence, Cleveland, and Memphis.
 In 2017, Studio in a School received the National Arts Award for Arts Education from Americans for the Arts.

-Collecting
+Art collecting

 Gund's vast collection of modern and contemporary art from the 1940s through the present ranges from modern masters, including Richard Artschwager, John Baldessari, Lynda Benglis, Lee Bontecou, James Lee Byars, Vija Celmins, Eva Hesse, Arshile Gorky, Jasper Johns, Ellsworth Kelly, Wolfgang Laib, Roy Lichtenstein, Martin Puryear, Robert Rauschenberg, Mark Rothko, Richard Serra, and Frank Stella; through cutting-edge contemporary artists, such as Teresita Fernandez, Kara Walker, Lorna Simpson, Cai Guo-Qiang, Glenn Ligon, and David Remfry.

-Her collection consists of paintings, sculptures, photographs, prints, and furniture, with an exceptionally rich compilation of drawings.
-She donated hundreds of works to MoMA, numerous works to the Cleveland Museum of Art, and gave or loaned various pieces to museums around the country.
+Her collection included works on paper alongside paintings, sculptures, photographs, prints, and furniture, particularly noted for its extensive holdings of drawings from post-war and contemporary artists.
+She donated hundreds of works to MoMA and numerous additional pieces to institutions such as the Cleveland Museum of Art, while other items from her collection were loaned to museums across the United States.
 Essentially all of her most valuable works that have not already been given are promised gifts to institutions.

-Personal life and death
+Awards and recognition

-A native of Cleveland, Ohio, Agnes Gund was born in 1938 to George Gund II, president and chairman of Cleveland Trust when it was Ohio's largest bank.
-Agnes was the second oldest of six children.
-Two of her brothers, Gordon Gund and George Gund, partners in Gund Investment Corporation, were the former owners of the San Jose Sharks (National Hockey League) and Cleveland Cavaliers (National Basketball Association).
-Her brother Graham was an architect; her brother Geoff is a career teacher of economics and American history; and her sister, Louise Gund, is a Tony Award–winning theater producer of Purlie Victorious and other plays, environmentalist, women's activist, and philanthropist.
+In 1997, Gund received the National Medal of Arts from President Bill Clinton.
+A year later, she received the Golden Plate Award of the American Academy of Achievement.
+In 2011, Hillary Clinton honored Gund with the Foundation for Art and Preservation in Embassies' Leonore and Walter Annenberg Award for Diplomacy through the Arts, and in doing so, listed Gund's 23 charitable board and committee appointments (at that time).
+Also in 2011, President Barack Obama named Gund to the board of trustees of the National Council on the Arts.
+In 2016, Gund was elected Honorary Fellow of the Royal Academy of Arts.
+In 2018, she was awarded the J. Paul Getty Medal.

-Gund was married to Albrecht "Brec" Saalfield, an heir to the Saalfield Publishing Company of Akron, Ohio, from 1963 until divorcing in 1981.
-They had four children: David, Catherine, Jessica, and Anna.
-In 1987, Gund later married attorney, Hunter College philosophy instructor and Columbia University and Benjamin N. Cardozo School of Law instructor Daniel Shapiro, though they later divorced.
+On February 14, 2020, Gund received the first Justice Ruth Bader Ginsburg Woman of Leadership Award of the Dwight D. Opperman Foundation, which was presented by Justice Ginsburg.
+In October 2022, Gund received the W. E. B. Du Bois Medal, the highest honor given by Harvard University in the field of African and African American studies.